DavidThien/IDE-IT/README.md

 * Implemented a working build file
 * Implemented an initial test suite
 * Integrated with Travis for CI testing on Github
+* Designed a methodology and implemented tests to assess the success of IDE-IT

 Our next goals are:

-* Build up test suite for existing evaluation functions
+* Refine current evaluation functions

 ## Installation